develit-io/nuxt-sentry/README.md

 The `sdk` object is passed directly to the Sentry SDK.
 It consists of the properties specified in the [Sentry documentation here](https://docs.sentry.io/platforms/javascript/configuration/options/).

+The `integration` object contains the properties specified in the [Sentry documentation here](https://docs.sentry.io/platforms/javascript/configuration/integrations/).
+For each integration, you can either pass `true` to enable it or an object to configure it.
+By default, the following integrations are enabled:
+- `BrowserTracing` (With the Vue integration enabled)
+- `Replay`

 Runtime config:

 ```ts